-This hearty breakfast is packed with super delicious smoky, savory flavors that will keep you satisfied all day!Back in July I started taking you on a culinary journey through the Big Island of Hawaii.
+This hearty Portuguese Sausage Omelet Recipe is packed with mushrooms, and super delicious smoky, savory flavors that will keep you satisfied all day!Back in July I started taking you on a culinary journey through the Big Island of Hawaii.
 And after a detour of sorts, we’re back on that journey.

 And I’m super excited to share this new Portuguese-Style Sausage Mushroom Omelet recipe, and tell you all about the Hawaiian Style Cafe!

 As I’ve told you, I always ask the locals when I’m traveling, to share the best places to eat — where they eat!
 The Hawaiian Style Cafe came up a few times so it was a must.Everyone who told me about it, said to be sure to go starving, and maybe not plan on eating all day afterwards.

 The minute I walked in I could smell the aromas of sweet pancakes and smoky bacon.
 Yum!